 The Boards of GDI Property Group Limited and GDI Funds Management Limited each have common membership (collectively the Board).
 The Board has adopted a Board Charter which details the composition, values and functions of the Board and those matters delegated to various committees and to the executive management team.
 The Board Charter is reviewed at least annually.
-A copy of the Board Charter is available on GDI Property Group's website.
+A copy of the Board Charter is available on GDI's website.
 The key responsibilities of the Board are:

-- reviewing, approving and monitoring corporate strategy; - overseeing management; - promoting and facilitating effective communication with security holders; - establishing and monitoring policies governing GDI Property Group's relationship with other stakeholders; - establishing, maintaining and promoting ethical and responsible decision-making; - overseeing financial and capital management; and - · compliance and risk management.
+- reviewing, approving and monitoring corporate strategy; - defining GDI's purpose and approving GDI's statement of values and code of conduct that underpin GDI's desired culture; - overseeing management; - promoting and facilitating effective communication with security holders; - establishing and monitoring policies governing GDI's relationship with other stakeholders; - establishing, maintaining and promoting ethical and responsible decision-making; - overseeing financial and capital management; and - compliance and risk management.

 The Board holds at least eight scheduled monthly meetings during the year and additional meetings are convened as required.
 Board papers are designed to focus Board attention on key issues and standing items, including corporate governance, compliance, asset performance and initiatives and financial performance.
-Day-to-day management of the Group's affairs and implementation of corporate strategy and policy initiatives are delegated by the Board to management under the direction of the Managing Director.
+Dayto-day management of GDI's affairs and implementation of corporate strategy and property initiatives are delegated by the Board to management under the direction of the Managing Director.

-Prior to any new Board appointment, GDI Property Group will undertake numerous steps to qualify a candidate as appropriate for election.
-Such steps include the use of third party consultants, conduct interviews, stakeholder consultation and referencing.
-In addition, appropriate checks such as a person's character, experience, education, criminal record and bankruptcy checks will be undertaken.
-This was undertaken for all current directors, either as part of the IPO process during FY2014, or in the case of John Tuxworth (appointed to the Board on 20 February 2017) and Giles Woodgate (appointed to the Board on 16 November 2017), prior to their appointments.
+Prior to any new Board appointment, GDI will undertake numerous steps to qualify a candidate as appropriate for election.
+Such steps could include the use of third party consultants, conducting interviews, stakeholder consultation and referencing.
+In addition, appropriate checks such as a person's character, experience, education, criminal record and bankruptcy searches will be undertaken.
+This was undertaken for all current directors, in the case of Gina Anderson as part of the IPO process during FY14, and in the case of John Tuxworth (appointed to the Board on 20 February 2017), Giles Woodgate (appointed to the Board on 16 November 2017), and Stephen Burns (appointed to the Board on 15 November 2018) prior to their appointments.

 In accordance with GDI Property Group Limited's Constitution and the ASX Listing Rules, at each annual general meeting there must be an election of directors, even if there is neither a director who has served three years nor a director filling a casual vacancy.
-In relation to directors seeking re-election, GDI Property Group provides security holders with biographical details, details on other material directorships, the term of office currently served, a statement from the Board that confirms the Board's view of that director's independence and its support of the re-election.
+In relation to directors seeking re-election, GDI provides security holders with biographical details, details on other material directorships, the term of office currently served, a statement from the Board that confirms the Board's view of that director's independence and its support for the re-election.

-In addition, biographical details of all directors are provided on GDI Property Group's website in the 'About GDI' section.
+In addition, biographical details of all directors are provided on GDI's website in the 'About GDI' section.

-Each director has received a letter of appointment which details the key terms of their appointment, including such issues as performance expectations, conflicts of interest, disclosure obligations, remuneration and GDI Property Group policies.
+Each director has received a letter of appointment which details the key terms of their appointment, including such issues as performance expectations, conflicts of interest, disclosure obligations, remuneration and GDI policies.
 The Managing Director and all other members of the executive management team have a formal job description and letter of appointment outlining the terms of their employment.